Proposals to classify reserves in Golden Bay Ward

 Many existing reserves in Golden Bay Ward (171 land parcels in total) have never been formally classified under the Reserves Act 1977.

-We are proposing to classify each of these reserves as one of the following categories:
+Council proposes to classify each of these reserves as one of the following categories:

 • Scenic Reserve